Copy-of-Shipping-Perfection-Unlocked-The-Insiders-Playbook-to-Outsmarting-Misships-and-Winning-Customer-Loyalty

 These companies demonstrate the benefits of implementing supply chain traceability, including enhanced transparency, improved customer trust, and a more sustainable business model.
 By collecting and analyzing data at every stage of the supply chain, companies can identify potential issues and inefficiencies, reduce waste, and create greater value for their customers.

-1. What is supply chain traceability, and why is it important for businesses?
+1. What is supply chain traceability?